 The services of any post manager with more than twenty-five years in the Company could not be dispensed with without approval of the Canadian Committee.
 My proposal was considered at their next monthly meeting.
 Back came their reply.
 They had carefully studied Mr Mathieson's dossier and had concluded that because his son was attending the local school, it would be a hardship for the family to be sent where no school was available.
 They further concluded that Mr Mathieson's abilities as a competent post manager had always been in doubt, but no action had been taken by the Company.
 The fault, therefore, was the Company's, and not Mr Mathieson's, and he should remain at Beauval until he reached full retirement.

-Government Airways craft, were kept busy all day flying out prospectors to unknown locations.
+Government Airways craft was kept busy all day flying out prospectors to unknown locations.
 No one would talk about where they were going or what they had found.

 For days on end, aircraft owned by mining and prospecting companies carefully flew grid patterns over extensive pieces of territory north and east of La Ronge.
 Towed by cable behind each aircraft was a torpedo-shaped object which picked up any anomalies in the ground below.
 These were recorded by delicate instruments located in the body of the plane.
 Later, the locations were plotted on maps and checked by ground parties of prospectors.
 It was all very hush-hush.